Offering Mindfulness-Based Stress Reduction (MBSR) & Mindfulness-Based Cognitive Therapy (MBCT)

 for further discussion contact Janice (250-868-7070; email@example.com)

-Attend a free 1.5 hr. orientation session to see if the MBSR or MBCT program is right for you
+Attend an orientation session to ensure that the MBSR or MBCT program is right for you

 Participate in the weekly 2.5 hr. group class for 8 weeks plus the all-day Saturday class between classes 6 and 7

-Daily home practice using the guided meditations (45 – 60 min.)
+Daily home practice using the guided meditations (approx. 45 min.)